gongqilin/API/getting_started/request_for_an_authorization_code.md

 </li>
 </ul>

-For security reasons, the authorization code has a very short lifespan ( about 5 - 10 mins ) and must be used within moments of receiving it.
-By any means if the authorization code expires, the client needs to re-request a new authorization token by performing a request to the BGL OATH 2.0 Server, as explained above.
+For security reasons, the authorization code has a very short lifespan ( **about 5 - 10 mins** ) and must be used within moments of receiving it.
+By any means if the authorization code expires, the client needs to re-request a new authorization token by performing a request to the BGL API, as explained above.

 Before the client application accepts the authorization code, the client application should ensure that the value returned in the state parameter matches the state value from the original authorization code request made to BGL with the state parameter.
 This ensures that you are dealing with the real original user and not a malicious script that has somehow slipped into the middle of your authentication flow.
-If the state values do not match, you are likely the victim of a CSRF attack and you should throw an HTTP 401 error code in response.
+If the state values do not match, you are likely the victim of a CSRF attack.

-There may be instances where the request for a Authorization Code may fail.
+There may be instances where the request for a Authorization Code may fail/be denied.
 The below table illustrates the causes of a bad request and the outcome the client sees.

 <table>
     <tr>